Getting the best credit deal

 Payment protection insurance will cover your repayments in certain circumstances such as losing your job or being off sick for a long period of time.
 However, this sort of insurance may not be suitable for you.
 For example, it isn't suitable if you are self employed or have already been diagnosed with an illness.

-If you are offered payment protection insurance as part of the credit deal, check whether you would be better off to buy it separately from another provider.
+If you are offered payment protection insurance, check whether you would be better off to buy it separately from another provider.
 The lender can’t include payment protection insurance in the loan - they have to wait at least a week after you get the loan before they can offer you insurance.

-You can also find information about payment protection insurance on the Money Advice Service website at: www.moneyadviceservice.org.uk.
+You can find information about payment protection insurance on the Money Advice Service website.

 Checklist of questions to help you get the best credit deal